rust-lang/book/nostarch/chapter05.md

 `u32`.
 Then in `main`, we create a particular instance of a `Rectangle` that has a length of 50 and a width of 30.

-Our `area` function now takes one argument that we've named `rectangle` whose type is an immutable borrow of a struct `Rectangle` instance.
-As we covered in Chapter 4, we want to borrow the struct rather than take ownership of it so that `main` keeps its ownership and can continue using `rect1`, so that's why we have the `&` in the function signature and at the call site.
+Our `area` function now takes one argument that we’ve named `rectangle` whose type is an immutable borrow of a struct `Rectangle` instance.
+As we covered in Chapter 4, we want to borrow the struct rather than take ownership of it so that `main` keeps its ownership and can continue using `rect1`, so that’s why we have the `&` in the function signature and at the call site.

 The `area` function accesses the `length` and `width` fields of the `Rectangle`